 Discovering the identity of the donor is no casual matter and there will be plenty of opportunities to handle the process sensitively.
 There is a definite process that the child (or young adult as they will then be) will have to go through.
 They will need to apply to the HFEA (the government regulatory authority) to get access to this information.
 The HFEA will then contact the donor to let her know that they have received such a request, and they will manage things from that point.

-Your views around anonymity are yours alone and should be weighed up carefully before donating.
-When a donor-conceived child turns 16, they have a right to find out certain non-identifying information about their donor, such as your ethnicity, marital status, medical history, and the year and country of your birth.
+When a donor-conceived child turns 16, they have a right to find out certain non-identifying information about their donor, such as the person's ethnicity, marital status, medical history, and the year and country of their birth.
 The donor-conceived child can also request to find out whether they have any donor-conceived siblings.

-When they are 18, they have the right to find out who you are.
+When they are 18, they have the right to find out who their donor is.
 It’s not a casual matter – they have to apply to the HFEA for the information.
 This can be really helpful in gaining a sense of identity, even if they never reach out.

-How you respond if they were to get in touch is your decision, and you have no obligation to return the contact in any way.
-Still, it’s really important that you fully understand the implications of this decision.
-This will be covered in your implications counselling session.
-You might also like to chat through your thoughts with previous donors or women considering egg donation.
-You can do so confidentially in our private Facebook donor information hub, Miracle Makers.
+How the donor responds if they were to get in touch is their decision - there is no obligation to return the contact in any way.
+Still, it’s really important that donors fully understand the implications of this decision.
+This will be covered in an implications counselling session.
+Donors might also like to chat through their thoughts with previous donors or women considering egg donation.
+This can be done confidentially in our private Facebook donor information hub, Miracle Makers.

 “I would be quite happy if they reached out at 18.
 I’m not holding my breath for it, because obviously it’s their life, if they don’t want to reach out for any reason, I completely respect that.
 But I feel like the journey me and her [the donor-conceived child] parents embarked on alongside each other, it’d be quite nice to finally meet and see the fruit of everything that we did.
 And if they keep in contact, great, and if not, then so be it.” – Apricity egg donor, Rachel